raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

 };

 const terminates = (game) =>
-  !containsCycle(positionsOf(game))
+  !hasCycle(positionsOf(game))
 {% endhighlight %}

+I left that flaw in because I wanted to create the dynamic where Christine dislikes the code for other reasons, but fails him for getting one character wrong.

-Now, there is another "flaw" that I deliberately inserted, namely that the Carpenter treats the game as an ordered collection, but the verbal description of the problem presents the directions as a *stream*.
+There is another, more subtle "flaw," namely that the Carpenter treats the game as an ordered collection, but the verbal description of the problem presents the directions as a *stream*.
 Meaning, you should not be able to create two independent iterators over the elements.
+This is definitely the fictitious Carpenter's fault.

 There is at least one more flaw in the code as presented in the post, but I can say outright that *all other flaws are my fault as an imperfect author*, not the fictitious Carpenter's fault.
 FWIW, here is how I could clean up the Carpenter's solution, with a little refactoring to make it easier to test: